 Last Things to Consider with a Mattress for Seniors

 Now let’s take a look at a few final items that are also important to consider as a senior buying a new mattress.
 Here we’ll cover how firmness, budget, and warranties should inform your mattress purchase.

 As is typically the case, the best level of mattress firmness will depend on the sleeper’s weight, sleep position, as well as personal preferences.
 However, seniors are more likely to experience chronic aches and pains in the back, hips, and major joints.
 As a result, older adults may want to stay away from overly firm mattresses which can create painful pressure points for already tender joints.
 Medium soft, medium, and medium firm mattresses that offer moderate contouring are likely to be the best choices for seniors.

 Seniors are often on a fixed income and the potential price tag of a new, high-quality mattress can seem daunting.
 Fortunately, with increased competition from online mattress retailers, it’s become much easier to find a mattress that fits the unique needs of seniors and their budgets.
+Online mattresses are often less expensive, since the manufacturer isn’t paying for showrooms and additional staff.
+These “mattress in a box” models are comparable to those sold in brick-and-mortar stores in terms of construction and performance.
 All of the mattresses we’ve reviewed for seniors can be purchased online and we included several budget-friendly models.